How To Quickly Build Your Restaurant / Pizzeria Business

 It looks that way doesn't it?
 Truth is, we work with restaurants, pizzerias, retail, pet stores, hospitality/resorts, even a yacht dealer, and CPG (items in your grocery store).

 We handle marketing for over 200 multi-unit/franchise operations and independents alike.
-Since our CEO owned a pizzeria and we are the largest provider for pizzerias nationwide, most of content and examples are from that industry.
+Since our CEO owned a pizzeria and we are the largest provider for pizzerias nationwide, most of our content and examples are from that industry.

 What this means for you: Pizza is fiercely competitive.
-Because we're equipped to handle that knock-down-drag-out industry, many other businesses types have come calling.
+Because we're equipped to handle that knock-down-drag-out industry, other business types have selected our platform in order to benefit from that experience.

 What is Repeat Returns pricing?

 There's nothing more annoying than websites that leave you scratching your head about pricing.
 I mean, what are they hiding, right?

 Since we build a custom program for each client, there is no fixed answer.
-But most of our clients are in at about $10 a day.
+But most of our clients are in at about $10 a day (less than the cost of one employee for one hour).
 Some a little more, some a little less.

 Depends on what you need, and how we can best fit it to your budget.